strategineer/personal-website/content/books/9780060839871/index.md

 Blah blah blah motorcycles blah blah.

-Women shouldn't be in STEM, that's just how it is and we shouldn't fight it.
+Women belong in the kitchen, that's just how it is and we shouldn't fight it.

 Blah blah motorcycles blah blah blah.